iitis/CumulantsFeatures.jl/README.md

   true
 ```

-### The HOSVD of the `4`'th cumulant
+### The 4th order multivariate cumulant outlier detector

 ```julia

   function hosvdc4detect(X::Matrix{T}, β::Float64 = 4.1, r::Int = 3)

 ```

-Takes data in the form of matrix where first index correspond to realisations and
-second to features (marginals).
-Using the HOSVD of the `4`'th cumulant's tensor of data returns the array of `Bool` that correspond to outlier realisations.
-For the detector introduction see see K. Domino: 'The use of the Higher Order Singular Value Decomposition of the 4-cumulant's tensors in features selection and outlier detection', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541) (2018).
-The parameter `β` is the sensitivity parameter while `r` a
-number of specific directions, data are projected onto.
+The 4th order multivariate cumulant outlier detector returns the array of Bool, where `true`
+corresponds to the outlier realisations while `false` corresponds to the ordinary data.
+The parameter `β` is the sensitivity parameter, the parameter `r` is the number of specific directions (with high `4`th order cumulant) on which data are projected.
+See K. Domino: 'Multivariate cumulants in features selection and outlier detection for financial data analysis', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541).

 ```julia